maximemulder/clam/README.md

 # What is this ?

 This is Clam !
-A small statically typed functional programming language with a C-family syntax and numerous type features.
+A small statically typed functional language with several interesting type features.

 I developped this interpreter while my master's thesis was being evaluated.
 I made it to learn OCaml, practice functional programming, and apply some of the knowledge I gained about types and type theory.